apache/cordova-docs/docs/en/edge/cordova/splashscreen/splashscreen.md

         super.setIntegerProperty("splashscreen", R.drawable.splash);
         super.loadUrl(Config.getStartUrl(), 10000);

-    The first line sets the image to display as the splashscreen.
+    The first line sets the image to display as the splash screen.
 If you name your image anything other than `splash.png`, you need to modify this line.
     The second line is the normal `super.loadUrl` line, but it has a second parameter that specifies a timeout value for the splash screen.
 In this example the splash screen displays for 10 seconds.
 To dismiss the splash screen once the app receives the `deviceready` event, call the `navigator.splashscreen.hide()` method.

 ### iOS